Other / mixed grade configuration · Milwaukee, WI

 What is the racial and ethnic makeup of Carver Academy?

-The largest demographic group at Carver Academy is African American at 92.6%.
-The school serves a diverse student body in Milwaukee, WI.
+The largest demographic group at Carver Academy is African American at 92.6% of enrollment, in Milwaukee, WI.

 What is the Resource Investment Index for Carver Academy?